binipringle/legalresearch/_texts/0-section0.md

 Determine whether each source reflects the current status of the law and which sources can no longer be relied on or should only be used with caution.

-D. The Federal Court System**
+### D. The Federal Court System

-1. Trial Courts are called the United States District Courts.
-94 Federal district courts; at least one in every state as well as the District of Columbia and in certain United States Territories.
-In more populous states there are several Federal district courts covering different geographic regions.
+1. **United States District Courts** are trial courts.
+There are 94 Federal district courts: at least one in every state (more in more populous states), some in District of Columbia and certain U.S. Territories.
-2. Intermediate-Level Courts: intermediate-level appellate courts are divided into separate circuits.
-In the Federal system, the district courts located in each circuit are only bound to follow the decisions of the U.S. Supreme Court and the Circuit Court of Appeals for their particular circuit.
-For example, Federal district courts in New York appeal to the 2d Circuit Court of Appeals, so decisions from that higher court are binding on them.
+2. **Intermediate-Level Courts** are intermediate-level appellate courts.
+They are divided into separate circuits. **District courts located in each circuit are only bound to follow the decisions of the U.S. Supreme Court and the Circuit Court of Appeals for their particular circuit.** For example:

+- Federal district courts in New York appeal to the 2d Circuit Court of Appeals, so **decisions from the 2d Circuit Court of Appeals are binding on Federal district courts in New York**.
 However, Federal district courts in New York are not bound by decisions of the 11th Circuit Court of Appeals or any other circuit court besides the 2d.

 ---

-2/4/21

-## Secondary sources
+# Secondary sources

 Squishy words: